Mike-Innella/M9-Exercise1-CalculatorMVCRefactor/README.md

 curl "http://localhost:3000/api/calculator/add?a=1&b=2"
 ```

-You can also use Postman or your browser for GET requests.
+You can also use Thunder Client or your browser for GET requests.